IORoot/HouseQuests_wiki/docs/Features/local_area.md

 (Bus Icon)

 Colour-coded green.
-Local bus-stops in the area.
+Local bus stops in the area.
 Clicking the icon will optionally show:

 - Location of bus stop